- Languages and dialects spoken in California—more than 200

 - Percentage of Californians with English-language limitations: approximately 19% (more than 7 million)

-- Languages certified for court interpreters: 16 - Arabic, Eastern Armenian, Western Armenian, Cantonese, Farsi, Japanese, Khmer, Korean, Mandarin, Portuguese, Punjabi, Russian, Spanish, Tagalog, Vietnamese, and American Sign Language
+- Languages certified for court interpreters: American Sign Language and 15 spoken languages—Arabic, Eastern Armenian, Western Armenian, Cantonese, Farsi, Japanese, Khmer, Korean, Mandarin, Portuguese, Punjabi, Russian, Spanish, Tagalog, and Vietnamese

-- Spanish remains the most requested language by court users statewide (72% of all requests), followed by Mandarin, Cantonese, Tagalog, Arabic, and Punjabi
+- Spanish remains the most interpreted language in courtroom proceedings statewide (91%), followed by Vietnamese, Mandarin, Cantonese, Korean, and Punjabi

 What is Language Access?

 Language access allows limited-English-proficient (LEP) individuals access to a wide range of services.
 As defined by the U.S. Department of Justice, LEP individuals are persons who do not speak English as their primary language and have a limited ability to read, write, speak, or understand English.